HannahFabian/Project/README.md

 We had a few issues along the way, for example, when accommodating our previous files with the elements required by Express, sometimes the page could not access certain elements or we had to change the addresses; but in the end, we managed to get the page working as it should using the new functions.

 *Personal log* - Mariem
+Personally, I am pleased with what Hannah and I achieved for this delivery.
+Again, I think our biggest enemy was time and the hassle of getting organized to be able to work together.
+However, I think we were capable to manage well, we supported each other in what each had to do when it was necessary and in the end we managed to make the progress we wanted for the delivery.
+I have quite a lot of ambition and expectations for our final delivery.

 *Personal log* - Hannah